-Luckily, some steps can be taken to make this process go much more quickly and efficiently.
-Seasoning your firewood does not have to be a strenuous project.
-Read on to learn all about ten of the fastest ways you can season your firewood and prepare it for the cold months.
+Luckily, there are some steps to dry firewood quickly and efficiently.
+Seasoning your firewood does not have to be a difficult project.
+Read on to learn all about 10 of the fastest ways to season your firewood and prepare it for the cold months.

 How Long Does Firewood Normally Take to Season?

-Firewood normally takes from 6-12 months to season.
-The speed of seasoning firewood depends on factors such as how well the wood is cut and stacked, the type of wood, and the method of drying.
-Common methods of drying include sun-drying, using an oven, or using a fan.
+Firewood normally takes 6-12 months to season.
+Common methods of drying include sun-drying, using an oven or kiln, or using a fan.
+The speed of seasoning firewood depends on how the wood is cut, split, and stacked, the type of wood, and the method of drying.
+For example, split wood seasons much faster.

 Seasoning Your Firewood Faster